ian-r-rose/ian-r-rose.github.io/content/2015-11-06-ultraviolet-catastrophe.md

 Unlike equation \eqref{integrated_rayleigh_jeans}, this actually has a chance of converging.
-As long as $f(\xi)$ goes to zero fast enough as $\nu$ goes to infinity, the total amount of energy will remain bounded.
+As long as $f(\xi)$ goes to zero fast enough as $\nu^3$ goes to infinity, the total amount of energy will remain bounded.
 Do we have any guarantees that $f(\xi)$ will do that?
 Unfortunately not.
 This is just about as far as dimensional analysis can take us.